thebridsk/bridgescorerdocs/docs/content/duplicate/table.md

 Rounds higher than the current round are grayed out.

+The **Complete Games Scoreboard** shows the complete scoreboard, which only shows results when a board has been played by all teams.

 The **Input Style** button shows what the current input style is for entering the results of a hand.
 The values are:

 - **Yellow** all items that need to be entered are yellow.
 The dark yellow can be used to enter the information in a convenient order.